← Back to all articles

 Q: What does it take for this market to resolve "Yes"?

 A: The market resolves "Yes" if the Oklahoma City Thunder win the 2025-2026 NBA Western Conference Finals, full stop.
-No partial credit, no runner-up consolation - OKC has to claim the series outright as confirmed by the NBA.
+It does not matter how they get there or how many games the series lasts - clinching that conference title is the only condition that counts.

 Q: What happens if OKC gets knocked out before the Western Conference Finals?

-A: If it becomes impossible for the Thunder to win the 2025-26 Western Conference Finals under NBA rules - for example, if they are eliminated in an earlier round - the market resolves "No" at that point, regardless of how far into the season things have progressed.
+A: If it becomes impossible for the Thunder to win the 2025-26 Western Conference Finals under NBA rules - for example, if they are eliminated in an earlier playoff round - the market resolves "No" at that point.
+No need to wait until the Finals are over.

 Q: Is there any scenario where the market does not resolve "Yes" or "No"?

 A: Yes, there is one edge case.
-If the NBA has not officially announced a Western Conference Finals winner by June 30, 2026, the market resolves "Other" rather than "Yes" or "No".
-This is essentially a safeguard for highly unlikely scenarios such as a suspended or cancelled season, and the NBA's official records serve as the resolution source throughout.
+If the winner of the 2025-26 NBA Western Conference Finals has not been officially announced by June 30, 2026, the market resolves "Other" instead.
+This is essentially a safeguard for extreme scenarios like a suspended or cancelled season, and the resolution source in all cases is official information from the NBA.

 What traders are saying